intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ### Host Name Considerations

 Host names _must_ conform to standard host naming rules and each element of the hostname _must_ be from 1 to 63 characters long.
 The entire host name, including the dots _must not_ exceed 253 characters long.
 Valid characters for host and domain names are ASCII(7) letters from a to z (lowercase), the digits from 0 to 9, and a hyphen.
-Furthermore, _do not_ start a host and domain names with a hyphen.
+Furthermore, **_do not_** start a host and domain names with a **_hyphen_**.

 ### Proxy Value Settings

 All parameters present in the configuration file _must_ have values.
-For example: `proxy:`.
-Setting the configuration file with no value causes errors.
+Setting the configuration file with no value causes errors, for example, `proxy:`.

 ## Example Configuration File

 This is an _example_ file, containing dummy values for a few of the supported configuration values.
-For a complete list, refer to the section after the YAML file example below.
+For a complete list, refer to the section after the YAML file example below ([YAML File Example](#yaml-configuration-file-example)).
 For YAML file information, refer to [YAML Format Overview](https://en.wikipedia.org/wiki/YAML).

-1. In the YAML file, the _list of items_ is a sequence of elements starting on a new line with a dash at the beginning.
+1. In the YAML file, the _list of items_ is a sequence of elements starting in a new line with a dash at the beginning.
 For example, an empty list: [].
-In an abbreviated form, elements can also be enclosed on a single line.
+In an abbreviated form, elements can also be enclosed in a single line.

 1. In the YAML file, a dictionary is a sequence of pairs for the element's _key: value_.
-It can also be presented with each pair on a new line or abbreviated on a single line.
+It can also be presented with each pair in a new line or abbreviated in a single line.

-## YAML File Example
+## YAML Configuration File Example

 Below is an example YAML file that provides examples of proxy settings, DNS server settings, Kubernetes, and so on.
-If you are unsure how to do this, see the example  [Inventory File Example](../Inventory_Tasks/IT.md) and [Configuration File Example](../Configuration_Tasks_Variables/CTV.md) and refer to the [Installation Process](../Installation_Process/IP.md).
+For detailed instructions on how to complete this, see the example  [Inventory File Example](../Inventory_Tasks/IT.md) and refer to the [Configuration File Example](../Configuration_Tasks_Variables/CTV.md) and refer to the [Installation Process](../Installation_Process/IP.md).

 ```yaml